christopherobin/mage/lib/state/Readme.md

 ### state.respond(data)

 This is the response that will be sent to the actor's client-side callback as the second argument.
+This only has meaning if the state originated in the command center.

 ### state.respondJson(string data)

 This is the response that will be sent to the actor's client-side callback as the second argument.
 Use this variation of the respond function when your response is already JSON serialized.
+This only has meaning if the state originated in the command center.

 ### state.close(Function callback)

 Call this when you're done with the state object.
-All archivist mutations will now be distributed to their datastores and events will be sent to the client.
+All archivist mutations will now be distributed to their data stores and events will be sent to the client.
 If an error has been registered, all archivist changes, all events, and the response will be discarded.
+Error or no error, *always* make sure to close the state object when you're done with it.

 ## Usage example